ABES-CodeChef/CC-Website-5.O/README.md

 ---
 ## TODO LIST

-- [ ] Finalize the home page design
+- [ ] Finalize the Home page design
 - [ ] Ensure mobile responsiveness for all pages
 - [ ] Add About Us section
 - [ ] Implement Blog section for club update